 But why?
 Why does somebody need to be pierced?
 Doesn’t it hurt?
 Well, supposedly not.
 The Hindu believe that when the mind is free of material worth and the body free from physical pleasures, the devotee can undertake the sacred task without any pain.
 Amazingly, when you see those who are pierced, there is very little – if any – blood.
 The spikes represent the vel of Murugan, his spear, a mystic divine weapon given to him by his mother.

 Thaipusam is celebrated in the Caribbean, India, Sri Lanka, South Africa, Thailand, Guadeloupe and a few other countries and regions.
 The largest celebration is at the Batu Caves just outside of Kuala Lumpur, with more than a million people in attendance each year.

 Singapore has one of the larger Thaipusam celebrations in the world and onlookers are welcome.
 Hindus are very proud of their tradition and happy to share it with people who are curious – as long as you are respectful, you’re welcome to bear witness.
 In fact, a few expat onlookers even tell stories about Hindu families welcoming them to celebrate the full day of festivities with them.

 Some of the lanes along the route between the two temples are closed to traffic.
 You can also go into the temples themselves to watch the preparations.
 Be sure to go barefoot and dress respectfully, covering your shoulders and knees.
-While it’s a beautiful festival, it can also be a bit overwhelming for small children who don’t understand what’s happening, so consider carefully taking young kids.
+While it’s a beautiful festival, it can also be a bit overwhelming for small children who don’t understand what’s happening.
+Consider carefully taking young kids.
 It can be very crowded and hot, so carry very little, drink lots of water and bring a good camera.
 Most of all, enjoy!
 This is a slice of life you probably don’t get back home.